facebook/react-native-website/docs/the-new-architecture/backward-compatibility-fabric-components.md

 Therefore, you have to:

-1. Create a Native Component in the `src/oldarch` path.
-See [this guide](../native-components-android) to learn how to create a Native Component.
+1. Create a Legacy Native Component in the `src/oldarch` path.
+See [this guide](../native-components-android) to learn how to create a Legacy Native Component.
-2. Create a Fabric Component in the `src/newarch` path.
-See [this guide](pillars-fabric-components) to learn how to create a Fabric Component.
+2. Create a Fabric Native Component in the `src/newarch` path.
+See [this guide](pillars-fabric-components) to learn how to create a Fabric Native Component.

 and then instruct Gradle to decide which implementation to pick.

-Some files can be shared between a Native and a Fabric Component: these should be created or moved into a folder that is loaded by both the architectures.
+Some files can be shared between a Legacy and a Fabric Component: these should be created or moved into a folder that is loaded by both the architectures.
 These files are:

 - the `<MyComponentView>.java` that instantiate and configure the Android View for both the components.
-- the `<MyComponentView>ManagerImpl.java` file where which contains the logic of the ViewManager that can be shared between the Native and the Fabric Component.
+- the `<MyComponentView>ManagerImpl.java` file where which contains the logic of the ViewManager that can be shared between the Legacy and the Fabric Component.
 - the `<MyComponentView>Package.java` file used to load the component.

 The final folder structure looks like this: